backdrop-contrib/bee/Usage.md

 - `projects` - One or more (space separated) projects to enable.

 *Options:*
-- `--no-dependency-checking` - Disable dependency-checking and enable module(s) regardless.
+- `--no-dependency-checking`, `-n` - Disable dependency-checking and enable module(s) regardless.
 This could cause problems if there are missing dependencies.
 Use with caution.

 *Examples:*
 - `bee enable webform` - Enable the Webform module.